Loki-Afro/metalarchives/README.md

 ## Build

-Just install it with maven
+Just build it with maven

 ```
 mvn clean install